kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 .. rubric:: Adding higher-order terms using central composite designs

-We will not go into detail in this course about central composite designs, other than to show what they look like for the case of 2 and 3 variables.
+We will not go into detail about central composite designs, other than to show what they look like for the case of 2 and 3 variables.
 The axial points are placed :math:`\sqrt{2} = 1.4` steps away from the center for 2 factors, and 1.7 units away when there are :math:`k=3` factors.
 Rules for higher numbers of factors are found in all textbooks that cover central composite designs.

 .. figure:: images/central-composite-design.png
 	:align: center